Westminster Williamson Voices

 GRAMMY®-nominated conductor James Jordan is recognized and praised around the musical world as one of America’s pre-eminent conductors, writers and innovators in choral music.
-The most published performer/author in the world, he has written more than 35 books on all aspects of the choral art.
 He was described as a “visionary” by The Choral Journal, which cited his book Evoking Sound as a “must read.”
 His more than 40 books explore both the philosophical and spiritual basis of musicianship, as well as aspects of choral rehearsal teaching and learning, and they are considered to be essential references in the conducting profession.